deijiokzen/deijiokzen/README.md

-# Saud Ahmed Abbasi 👋
+# Saud Ahmed Abbasi

-### About Me 🚀
-My passion lies both in **AI** and **Game Development**, and I strive to find ways for these two worlds to meet.
-I have worked professionally as an **AI Solutions Engineer**, where I was required to be flexible, adaptive, and resourceful in addressing unique use-cases.
-I've worked with up-and-coming services released by **Microsoft** and am always up-to-date with **AI Cloud Services** to enable cost-effective, robust solutions for enterprises.

-In my free time, my creativity is explored through **Game Development**, where I've developed a non-Euclidean game inspired by **Portal 2** for my Final Year Project.
-My ultimate goal is to revolutionize the gaming market in **Pakistan**, and this is just a part of my long journey.
+I work at the intersection of AI and game development — not because it sounds interesting in a bio, but because I genuinely can't stop thinking about what they can do together.

+Professionally, I've been an AI Solutions Engineer, which mostly means getting thrown at weird problems and figuring it out.
+I've worked with early-release Microsoft services, Azure's AI ecosystem, and built pipelines that probably should've been simpler but weren't.
+I like the constraint of enterprise work — making something actually robust instead of just impressive in a demo.

+Outside of that, I make games.
+My final year project was a non-Euclidean game in the vein of Portal 2 — the kind of thing that's fun to explain and even more fun to break.
+Long-term, I want to change what the games industry looks like in Pakistan.
+That's a big goal.
+I'm working on it.

 ---

-## Skills & Technologies 🛠️
+## Skills & Technologies

-- **Languages**: Proficient in JavaScript, Python, C++, C#, and SQL.
+**Languages:** JavaScript, Python, C++, C#, SQL

-- **AI/ML**: Extensive experience with Azure OpenAI, Langchain, TensorFlow, YOLOv8, SVM, Random Forest, and XGBoost.
-Skilled in developing AI-driven solutions for healthcare, HR, and classification challenges.
+**AI/ML:** Azure OpenAI, Langchain, TensorFlow, YOLOv8, SVM, Random Forest, XGBoost.
+Most of my hands-on work has been in healthcare, HR, and classification problems.

-- **Cloud Services**: Expertise in Microsoft Azure, including Azure Functions, Dataverse, PowerApps, and Azure Marketplace.
-Developed and integrated custom tools linking AI models to Dataverse for seamless data workflows.
+**Cloud:** Microsoft Azure — Functions, Dataverse, PowerApps, Azure Marketplace.
+I've built custom tools that connect AI models to Dataverse for data workflows that don't require manual glue.

-- **Web Development**: Proficient in React, Node.js, Python Flask, and Streamlit.
-Built interactive AI demos and dashboards for real-time AI model inference and NLP applications.
-- **DevOps & CI/CD**: Skilled in Docker, Azure Container Registry (ACR), and CICD pipelines.
-Developed robust pipelines for Azure-hosted web solutions.
+**Web:** React, Node.js, Flask, Streamlit.
+Mostly dashboards and AI demos where someone needs to actually see what a model is doing in real time.

+**DevOps:** Docker, Azure Container Registry, CI/CD pipelines.
+I've deployed enough Azure-hosted services to have opinions about container registries.

-- **Data & Analytics**: Experienced in PySpark, Google Analytics 4, and API integrations.
-Implemented Retrieval-Augmented Generation (RAG) techniques to enhance GPT responses using enterprise data.
+**Data:** PySpark, Google Analytics 4, API integrations.
+Also done RAG implementations to ground GPT responses in enterprise data rather than guesswork.

-## Projects & Contributions 🚀

-- Developed AI-powered customer support chatbots integrated with Microsoft Omnichannel, contributing to Azure Marketplace.
-- Engineered AI-driven solutions utilizing TensorFlow and YOLOv8 for real-time object detection in dynamic environments.
-- Led projects in natural language processing (NLP) and deep learning applications to advance model accuracy and increase throughput in production pipelines.
-- Spearheaded the deployment of AI pipelines using TensorFlow Serving for scalable model deployment in cloud environments.
-- Collaborated on advanced ML/AI research projects, focusing on transformers and unsupervised learning techniques to drive innovations in predictive analytics.

 ---

-### Fun Facts 🎮🎨
-- I'm constantly exploring ways AI and game development can merge to create unique experiences.
-- I'm passionate about **creating innovative, scalable, and efficient systems** to enhance enterprise capabilities.
-- My ambition is to revolutionize Pakistan's gaming market, one project at a time.
+## Projects

+- Built AI customer support chatbots integrated with Microsoft Omnichannel, shipped to Azure Marketplace
+- Built object detection pipelines with TensorFlow and YOLOv8 for real-time use in dynamic environments
+- Worked on NLP and deep learning projects focused on throughput in production, not just benchmark accuracy
+- Set up TensorFlow Serving deployments for scalable cloud model hosting
+- Did ML research work on transformers and unsupervised learning, with a focus on predictive applications

 ---

+## Fun Facts

+I build non-Euclidean games in my spare time, which means I spend a lot of weekends confusing myself on purpose.

+---

 ### Document Intelligence AI

-Explore my AI-powered document reader application that allows you to upload files, analyze their content, and interact with the data through a conversational interface.
+An app I built that lets you upload files, ask questions about them, and actually get useful answers back.

 [AI Document Intelligence Basic Demo](https://ai-document-reader.streamlit.app/)

 ---

-⭐ **Feel free to reach out or check out my work!**
+Feel free to reach out or poke around my work.